-Trying to mimic the outstanding functionalities of proteins, the research field of folding functionalized synthetic polymers to single-chain nanoparticles (SCNPs) has flourished in recent years.
+Trying to mimic the outstanding functionalities of proteins, the research field of folding functionalized synthetic polymers to Single-Chain NanoParticles (SCNPs) has flourished in recent years.
 The folded conformations of SCNPs produce robust nano-objects when stabilized by covalent bonds as surrogates of disulfide bonds in proteins.
-Conversely, dynamic SCNPs are obtained by folding of discrete, individual chains arises via noncovalent interactions.
-Current single-chain technology still lacks the nature´s exquisite degree of control to generate sophisticated 3D-nanoentities.
-Nevertheless, some SCNPs do already mimic the outstanding properties of certain antimicrobial polypeptides as well as both the size and function of some metalloenzymes, intrinsically disordered proteins (IDPs) and structural proteins.
+Conversely, dynamic SCNPs are obtained by folding of discrete, individual chains arising via noncovalent interactions.
+Current single-chain technology still lacks nature’s exquisite degree of control to generate sophisticated 3D-nanoentities.
+Nevertheless, some SCNPs do already mimic the outstanding properties of certain antimicrobial polypeptides as well as both the size and function of some metalloenzymes, Intrinsically Disordered Proteins (IDPs), and structural proteins.

-However, as observed in the case of defective proteins, some SCNPs systems are not free from multi-SCNPs aggregation phenomena –arising during synthesis or after long-term storage trough inter-chain reactions– that negatively affect its performance, e.g., in catalysis, drug delivery and sensing applications.
-A visual, self-reporting method to distinguish by the naked eye between individual SCNPs and unbidden multi-SCNPs assemblies, and in the former case the degree of single-chain compaction, would be invaluable in further advancing this field of bioinspired research.
+However, as observed in the case of defective proteins, some SCNP systems are not free from multi-SCNPs´ aggregation phenomena –arising during synthesis or after long-term storage through inter-chain reactions– that negatively affect their performance, e.g., in catalysis, drug delivery and sensing applications.
+A visual, self-reporting method to distinguish between individual SCNPs and unbidden multi-SCNPs assemblies with the naked eye, and in the former case the degree of single-chain compaction, would be invaluable in further advancing this field of bioinspired research.